VysotskiVadim/VysotskiVadim.blog/_drafts/detect_memory_leaks.markdown

 ## TLDR;

-Story of how I proved that the [SDK]((https://github.com/mapbox/mapbox-navigation-android)) doesn't leak the memory in a certain scenario.
+Story of how I wrote [perfetto trace analyzer](https://gist.github.com/VysotskiVadim/31a3de8fd38729f179750b9dfed689e3) to prove that the [SDK]((https://github.com/mapbox/mapbox-navigation-android)) doesn't leak the memory in a certain scenario.

 ## Introduction